The Law Offices Of Kevin J. Pitts

 In addition to the above, there are three other commonly charged varieties of Fleeing and Eluding, as outlined in Section 316.1935 of the Florida Statutes.
 They are as follows:

-(B) Fleeing and Eluding: Sirens and Lights Activated with High Speed or Reckless Driving-
+(B) Fleeing and Eluding: Sirens and Lights Activated with High Speed or Reckless Driving- The penalties available for Fleeing an Eluding will be enhanced where the defendant engages in a high speed chase or other forms of reckless driving.

-(C) Fleeing and Eluding: Sirens and Lights Activated with High Speed or Reckless Driving Causing Serious Bodily Injury or Death-
+(C) Fleeing and Eluding: Sirens and Lights Activated with High Speed or Reckless Driving Causing Serious Bodily Injury or Death- The penalties for Fleeing and Eluding a Police Officer will be further enhanced where the reckless driving or high speed chase causes death or serious bodily injury to another person.

 Penalties for Daytona Beach Fleeing and Eluding